AbhishekGit23/Amazon-Sentiment-Analysis/README.md

 The below matrix shows us the probabilities of True Positive, True Negative, False Positive and False Negative
 ![CM](https://github.com/AbhishekGit23/Amazon-Sentiment-Analysis/assets/123490715/d0a379ee-0a90-492b-aa9b-9bab6d7ad0b3)

+## Model Training
+In the model training part I have tried using LSTM with SpatialDropout1D.
+I have used the rate as 0.2 and the number of units as 32.
+For this model I have used Sigmoid Activation Function.

+## Model Compiling
+- For compiling I have used the loss function as-"Binary_Crossentropy", optimizer as "adam" and metrics is "accuracy".
+- Then for fitting the model I have used 2 epochs and 0.1 as validation split. the first batch size of 101250 gave the loss of 0.1781 and accuracy of 0.9309, validation loss as 0.1518 and validation accuracy as 0.9425.
+The second batch size of 101250 gave the loss of 0.1455 and accuracy of 0.9454, validation loss as 0.1455 and validation accuracy as 0.9452.

+## Conclusion
+So, I conclude that our model had an accuracy of 0.94389 and loss as 0.14847.This means that our model is giving a good results for the sentiments.

 So, this is the project that I have prepard for Amazon Sentiment Analysis.
 Hope you liked it.
 Thank You.